Best Discreet Health Band for Watch Wearers in 2026

 $99

-Best value - screen-free band at a third of Whoop's annual cost, no subscription, basic but functional HRV.
+Best value - screen-free band at a fraction of Whoop's annual cost, no subscription, basic but functional HRV.

 Pros